pedrom34/ZoteroPortable-dev-repo/README.md

 Read in other langages: [Français 🇫🇷](README.fr.md), [English 🇬🇧](README.md)

-Since ZoteroPortable is now an official PortableApp, you should download ZoteroPortable from [PortableApps™](https://portableapps.com/apps/office/zotero-portable)
+Since ZoteroPortable is now an official PortableApp, you should download ZoteroPortable from [PortableApps™](https://portableapps.com/apps/office/zotero-portable).
+This Github repo is for development only.

 Why?
 -----